weld-project/weld/docs/tutorial.md

 This tutorial assumes you have a Weld installation and a familiarity of Python.
 See the [README](https://github.com/weld-project/weld/blob/master/README.md#building) for instructions on how to build Weld.

-For convinience, we assume in this tutorial that the `$WELD_HOME` environment variable is set to the Weld root directory.
+We assume in this tutorial that the `$WELD_HOME` environment variable is set to the Weld root directory.

 ## Setting up the Project

-1. Append the Python Path in your shell so it can find the Weld Python bindings:
+ 1. Create a new file called `hello_weld.py`.

 ```bash
 $ export PYTHONPATH=$PYTHONPATH:$WELD_HOME/python
 ```

-2. Create a new file called `hello_weld.py`.
+2. Append the Python Path so it can find the Weld Python bindings.
+Make sure you set the correct "WELD_HOME" environment variable:

+    ```python
+    import os
+    import sys

+    home = os.environ.get("WELD_HOME")
+    libpath = home + "/python"
+    sys.path.append(libpath)
+    ```

 3. Import dependencies: